Skip to main content

 uv run pre-commit install

-The first command installs ollim-bot as a global command. claude-history is a global CLI tool required by subagents. uv sync installs dev dependencies (pytest, ruff, ty).
+The first command installs ollim-bot and claude-history as global commands. claude-history is a CLI tool required by subagents. uv sync installs dev dependencies (pytest, ruff, ty).
 Pre-commit hooks enforce linting and type checking on every commit.

 3